Skip to content

 Never Open the Lid

 It may be habitual for many when cooking, but you shouldn’t open the lid to check on the progress of your food while cooking in a waterless pot.
-Doing so will release the built-up steam that is continuing to cook the food.
+Doing so will release the built-up steam, continuing to cook the food.

-If you do need to remove the lid all you need to do is repeat the steps from the beginning.
+If you need to remove the lid, repeat the steps from the beginning.
 Add a tablespoon of water to the pot and set the burner to medium.
-When the steam starts to escape from under the lid spin the dial and return the heat to the low setting.
+When the steam escapes under the lid, spin the dial and return the heat to the low setting.

 Rinse Fruits and Veggies

-Rinse your fruits and vegetable right before cooking them.
+Rinse your fruits and vegetables right before cooking them.
 Drain them well, then add them to the pot.
-The water stuck to the surface of your cooking produce will be just enough to help aid in the cooking process but not enough to remove vitamins and minerals.
+The water stuck to the surface of your cooking will be enough to help aid the cooking process but not enough to remove vitamins and minerals.

 Always Use the Right Sized Pot

 You should always select a pot that will leave as little extra room around the food as possible.
-If you have too much extra space where the steam and natural juices can get away from the food, it will evaporate, destroying flavor and vitamins.
+If you have too much extra space where the steam and natural juices can escape the food, it will evaporate, destroying flavor and vitamins.

 Preheat Your Pan

-When cooking items such as meats and eggs, you can preheat the pan before adding the food, this way, you will get that small searing at the bottom of the food.
+When cooking items such as meats and eggs, preheat the pan before adding the food.
+This way, you will get that small searing at the bottom of the food.

 How to Use Waterless Cookware

-• Vegetables and meat do not require water they will cook in their own juices.
-If cooking an ingredient that has little water or fat upon browning use a little oil, butter, or water to stop sticking.
+• Vegetables and meat do not require water; they will cook in their juices.
+If cooking an ingredient with little water or fat upon browning, use oil, butter, or water to stop sticking.

-• Add your ingredients – don’t overload your cookware – it’s important to give your food enough space to cook evenly
+• Add your ingredients – don’t overload your cookware; give your food enough space to cook evenly.

-• Secure the lid and heat up the pot over medium heat
+• Secure the lid and heat the pot over medium heat.

-• After 3 to 5 minutes you should see steam coming out from under the lid.
-It is time to spin the dial then reduce the burner to low heat
+• You should see steam under the lid after 3 to 5 minutes.
+It is time to spin the dial, then reduce the burner to low heat.

-• When the spin moves easily a seal has formed and the steam will stop after a minute or two, your dish is now cooking
+• A seal is formed when the spin moves quickly, and the steam will stop after a minute or two.
+Your dish is now cooking.

-• If steam does continue after a couple of minutes it means that the pan is too hot so reduce the heat
+• If steam continues after a few minutes, the pan is too hot, so reduce the heat.

-• Be patient and persist – it may take a little bit of time to get used to cooking with waterless cookware, but eventually, you’ll be a pro
+• Be patient and persist – getting used to cooking with waterless cookware may take some time, but eventually, you’ll be a pro.

 Related read Cookware Made in the USA Manufacturers List